Card — Smart UI JavaScript API

 });

-const card = document.querySelector('smart-card');
+const el = document.querySelector('smart-card');

-let contentHandler = card.contentHandler;
+const contentHandler = el.contentHandler;

 This object serves as the data source for populating a card template.
 Each key corresponds to a placeholder—enclosed in double curly braces within the item's template.
 The associated values are used to replace these placeholders during rendering, enabling dynamic content injection into the card layout.

-<smart-card data-source='{ property : "value" }'></smart-card>
+<smart-card data-source="{ property : "value" }"></smart-card>

-const card = document.querySelector('smart-card');
+const el = document.querySelector('smart-card');

-card.dataSource = { property : 'new value' };
+el.dataSource = { property : 'new value' };

-const card = document.querySelector('smart-card');
+const el = document.querySelector('smart-card');

-let dataSource = card.dataSource;
+const dataSource = el.dataSource;

 Prevents user interactions with the element, such as clicking, typing, or focusing, effectively making the element unresponsive to input events.